Diploma in Indian Wisdom Traditions

 Pedagogy

-Participants will read the text with the teacher, discussing it in its historical and philosophical context, while also appreciating its aesthetic and linguistic features.
-Commentarial materials, which are an important traditional method for understanding, analysis and interpretation, will also be referred to, ensuring students have a comprehensive learning experience.
+Participants will read the Sanskrit text of Vyāsa’s commentary on Yogasūtras with the teacher, discussing it in its philosophical context, while also appreciating its linguistic features.
+Two commentaries on Vyāsa-bhāṣya, namely, Tattva-vaiśāradī of Vācaspati Miśra and Yoga-vārttika of Vijñānabhikṣu will also be referred to, for the in-depth understanding of the text, ensuring students have a comprehensive learning experience.
+A comparative study of Yogic concepts with other Indian Philosophical traditions will also be presented during the sessions.
+The medium of instruction will be Hindi.

 Programme Outcomes